 These are people who can truly open doors for undiscovered writers.

-Quarter-Finalist scripts will be evaluated by professional screenwriters and screenwriting consultants.
-The Judges’ combined scores will determine the top twenty-five Semi-Finalists in each category.
+Scripts that advance to the Quarter-Final Round (the top 10% of all entries) will be evaluated by professional screenwriters and screenwriting consultants.
+The Judges’ combined scores will determine which scripts advance to the Semi-Final Round.

-Semi-Finalist scripts will be evaluated by Hollywood literary agents, managers and development executives.
-The Judges’ combined scores will determine the top ten Finalists in each category.
+Scripts that advance to the Semi-Final Round (the top 25 scripts in each category) will be evaluated by Hollywood literary agents, managers, and development executives.
+The Judges’ combined scores will determine which scripts advance to the Final Round.

-A panel of film and television producers and Hollywood production executives will conduct the Final Round of judging.
-The combined scores of all the Judges will determine the Gold, Silver, and Bronze Prize Winners in each category, as well as this year’s Grand Prize Winner.
+Scripts that advance to the Final Round (the top 10 scripts in each category) will be evaluated by a group of Hollywood producers and production executives.
+The combined scores of all the Judges throughout the competition will determine the Gold, Silver, and Bronze Prize Winners in each category, as well as this year’s Grand Prize Winner.

-Through each round of competition, scripts will be evaluated on a ten-point scale.
-Entries will be given a score of 1 to 10 for each of the following elements:
+Scripts will be evaluated on a ten-point scale.
+The Judges will assign scores of 1 to 10 for each of these elements:

 The idea behind the story.
 What the movie is about.
 The “hook.”